sreeram2022/life/content/post/zsh/index.md

 description: This is my zsh
 slug: zsh
 date: 2024-06-09
-image:
+image: zsh.webp
 categories:
     - Tech
 tags:
     - Mac
     - linux
-weight: 20       # You can add weight to some posts to override the default sorting (date descending)
+weight: -20       # You can add weight to some posts to override the default sorting (date descending)
 ---
 ## My Zsh Setup